 As of June 1, 2021, you have the option to transport a child in your vehicle.
 We have provided a two-page document that outlines what we ask you to do in advance of putting a child in the backseat of your vehicle, during your trip and after your visit is over.
 We are not encouraging people to drive who are not comfortable driving and we outline what you should be discussing with caregivers regarding following COVID Guidelines as determined by the CDC.

 Open this link below and fill out this short form, this will allow us to know that you have read the guidelines.
 Whether you are currently assigned to a child today or not, this is important information for you to have as this is a change in the original COVID Guidelines; this email has been sent to all active Advocates and CASA Staff.
-For your convenience, you will find both the new Transportation Guidelines as well as the original guidelines for your review in the link provided below.
+For your convenience, you will find both the new Transportation Guidelines as well as the original guidelines for your review.
+Click here to complete the form: https://forms.gle/1bo2jRoF5SHcqt7G7

 Thank you for your patience and commitment, contact your Advocate Supervisor if you wish to discuss details or plans for how to transport your child in the safest manner.